 The Sufi scholar, Muhyiddin Ibn Arabi (born July 28, 1165, Murcia, Valencia—died November 16, 1240, Damascus) is mystic, philosopher, poet, sage, one of the world’s great spiritual teachers.

 He was dubbed the “Greatest Sheikh” and the “Greatest Infidel.”
-Muhyiuddin Ibn Arabi’s life was defined by great intellectual and religious clashes that began centuries ago and continue to this day.
+Ibn Arabi’s life was defined by great intellectual and religious clashes that began centuries ago and continue to this day.

 His writings had an immense impact throughout the Islamic world and beyond.
 The universal ideas underlying his thought are of immediate relevance today.